tjbencomo/tjbencomo.github.io/index.md

 [Dr. Carolyn Lee's Lab](https://leelab.stanford.edu).
 I've spent the past two summers researching precision medicine for glioblastoma in [Dr. Kristin Swanson's Lab](http://mathematicalneurooncology.org) at The Mayo Clinic.
-After undergrad I plan to get an MD/PhD and become a physician-scientist.
+After undergrad I want to attend graduate school and study how we can combine molecular and clinical data sources to improve patient outcomes.

 # Research Interests
-My interests focus on applying informatics to better understand disease biology, building tools to improve physician decision-making, and using evidence based medicine to evaluate medical practices.
+My interests focus on applying informatics to better understand disease biology, building tools to improve physician decision-making, and using evidence based medicine to evaluate clinical practices.
 I'm also an advocate for open science, reproducible research, and science education.

 # Research Experience